microsoft/pai/hadoop-ai/README.md

             </property>
         ```

-## Yarn Client: GPU Resource Request ##
+## Yarn Client: Resource Request ##

-   The GPU request is sent to RM in a Resource object described in *org.apache.hadoop.yarn.client.api.AMRMClient.ContainerRequest*, through the call *org.apache.hadoop.yarn.client.api.YarnClientaddContainerRequest*
+   The Resource request is sent to RM in a Resource object described in *org.apache.hadoop.yarn.client.api.AMRMClient.ContainerRequest*, through the call *org.apache.hadoop.yarn.client.api.YarnClientaddContainerRequest*

    There are several GPU request scenarios.